psamuels00/echo-api/README.md

 ## TODO maybe

-- restrict treatment of text as template to inline text and files with .echo extension
 - add option for a user id (eg: _echo_user=psamuels/healthalgo-tracking-api) to set up a shared echo server
 - optimize by cacheing file contents as unresolved templates (and maybe the resolved instances too??)
 - optimize by precompiling all the static regular expressions, like EchoServer.param_pat